odysseyofnoises/EurKEY-Ultra/README.md

 * `AltGr` + `4` → Circumflex.
 The top of the number 4 looks like a circumflex.
 Examples: ô, â, î
 * `AltGr` + `5` → Caron.
 The bottom curve of the number 5 represents a caron.
 Examples: š, ž, ř
 * `AltGr` + `6` → Ogonek.
 The number 6 looks like an ogonek.
 Examples: ę, ą, ų
 * `AltGr` + `7` → Macron.
 The line on the top of the 7 represents a macron.
-Examples: ō, ī, ā, also ł, ħ, ŧ, ǥ, also ‐, –, — (hyphen, en dash, em dash)
+Examples: ō, ī, ā, also ł, đ, ħ, ŧ, ǥ
 * `AltGr` + `8` → Dot and ring above.
 The top loop of the 8 represents a dot or ring (both are combined into the same key).
 Examples: ż, ė, ů
 * `AltGr` + `9` → Comma below.
 The number 9 looks like a comma.
 Examples: ș, ț, ķ*
 * `AltGr` + `Shift` + `1` → Diaeresis (umlaut).
 Follows the same convention as the US international layout by being paired with the acute key.
 Examples: ä, ü, ë, also ϋ, ϊ (Greek dialytica)